vishalvijayakumarv/DevBox/Jenkins/README.md

 ## Customizing the Jenkins Master Docker Container

-If you need to install additional tools inside the Jenkins master container (e.g., Ansible), you can do so by editing the `Dockerfile`.
+If you need to install additional tools inside the Jenkins master container (e.g., Ansible), you can do so by editing the `master/Dockerfile`.

 Once you've updated the Dockerfile, rebuild the container: